-APPENDIX A to this part of the Annual Report includes the auditor's report and the audited financial statement for the Petroleum Inspection Fee Revenue Obligations Program for the years ended June 30, 2006 and June 30, 2005.
-The State of Wisconsin Building Commission (Commission) has supervision over all matters relating to the issuance by the State of revenue obligations.
+APPENDIX A to this Part VII of the Annual Report includes the auditor's report and the audited financial statement for the Petroleum Inspection Fee Revenue Obligations Program for the years ended June 30, 2007 and June 30, 2006.
+The State of Wisconsin Building Commission (Commission) supervises all matters concerning the State's issuance of revenue obligations.
 The Capital Finance Office, which is part of the Department of Administration's Division of Executive Budget and Finance, is responsible for managing the State's borrowing programs.

-Petroleum inspection fee revenue obligations are issued pursuant to the Program Resolution for State of Wisconsin Petroleum Inspection Fee Revenue Obligations, adopted by the Commission on January 19, 2000, as amended and restated on May 2, 2000, and further amended on July 30, 2003 (Program Resolution).
+Petroleum inspection fee revenue obligations are issued pursuant to the Program Resolution for State of Wisconsin Petroleum Inspection Fee Revenue Obligations, adopted by the Commission on January 19, 2000, as amended and restated on May 2, 2000 and further amended on July 30, 2003 (Program Resolution).
 The State has issued petroleum inspection fee revenue obligations in the form of bonds and extendible municipal commercial paper.
-The Bank of New York serves as Trustee for the petroleum inspection fee revenue obligation program (Trustee).
+The Bank of New York Trust Company, N.A., as successor to The Bank of New York, serves as trustee for the petroleum inspection fee revenue obligation program (Trustee).
 The Trustee also serves as registrar and paying agent for the bonds, and U.S. Bank Trust National Association serves as issuing and paying agent for the extendible municipal commercial paper.
-The law firm of Foley & Lardner LLP provides bond counsel services to the State for the issuance of petroleum inspection fee revenue obligations.